Shakespeare Martineau LLP / Penningtons Manches Cooper LLP

 Please provide a short summary of the fees and costs (including tax) relating to buying real estate in your jurisdiction.

 When buying it is usual to undertake conveyancing searches of the local authority, utility providers and property specific searches (such as mining).
 These are carried out before exchange of contracts and closing.
-There are also fees associated with estate agents, solicitors, valuation, surveys and professional advisors fees.
+There are also fees associated with estate agents, solicitors, valuation, surveys and professional advisors’ fees.

 Value Added Tax (VAT) (a form of sales tax) may be payable on commercial real estate if the seller has waived the exemption to tax.
-Stamp Duty Land Tax is payable by the purchaser when buying real estate.
-HM Land Registry Fees are payable for registering the purchase following closing.
+VAT is not payable on residential real estate.

 Owning

-Are there taxes applicable to owning real estate and can the burden of the taxes be passed to someone else (e.g. a tenant or an occupier - not being the owner)?
+Are there taxes applicable to owning real estate and can the burden of the taxes be passed to someone else (e.g. a tenant or an occupier - not being the owner

 Tax Breaks

 Are there tax breaks or other incentives for foreigners to buy real estate in your jurisdiction?
-If so what are they?
+If so, what are they?

 How is the ownership of Real Estate evidenced in your jurisdiction?